-With this event, the two predictions he had made in "On Establishing the Correct Teaching for the Peace of the Land"-those of internal strife and foreign invasion-had come true.
+With this event, the two predictions he had made in 'On Establishing the Correct Teaching for the Peace of the Land'-those of internal strife and foreign invasion-had come true.

 This was the third time that the Daishonin had directly remonstrated with the government authorities and predicted that disasters would befall the country.

-Affirming that his predictions had been fulfilled, the Daishonin wrote: "Three times now I have gained distinction by having such knowledge" ("The Selection of the Time," WND-1, 579).
+Affirming that his predictions had been fulfilled, the Daishonin wrote: 'Three times now I have gained distinction by having such knowledge' (WND-1, 579).